How to Verify an Employee's Authorization to Work in the US Through the Form I-9 Process

 E-Verify Employers.
 If the employer participates in E-Verify, then it can only accept List B documents that contain a photograph.

 Receipts.
 Employers may be confronted with a situation with an employee who does not have the required documents for various reasons, such as if the documents were lost, stolen or damaged.
 In those instances an employee may submit a receipt from the originating agency demonstrating that he or she has applied for a replacement document and has up to 90 days to submit the replacement document.
+If the employer is reverifying employment, the employee has 90 days from the date the original employment authorization expires.
 The receipt must be for a replacement document that evidences existing employment authorization.
+Therefore, a receipt of an application to apply for an initial or renewal employment authorization is not acceptable.
+If the employer receives the receipt, the employer inserts the word "receipt" followed by the title of the receipt in Section 2 under the list that relates to the receipt.

 Other types of acceptable receipts are the arrival portion of the Form I-94/I-94A with a temporary I-551 stamp and a photograph of the individual and the departure portion of the Form I-94/I-94A with refugee admission stamp.
 If the employee provides the arrival portion Form I-94/I-94A with a temporary I-551 stamp and photograph, he or she must present the actual permanent resident card (Form I-551) by the expiration of the temporary stamp, or if there is no expiration date one year from the date it was issued.
 If the employee provides the departure portion of the Form I-94/I-94A with refugee admission stamp then the employee must present an Employee Authorization Document Form I-766 or a combination of a List B document and an unrestricted Social Security card within 90 days.

 Minors.
-If an employer hires a minor (individual under 18 years of age) who does not have a List B document, the employer then enters the minor's name on the top of section two, writes the words "Individual under 18" under List B and enters the information from the document presented under List C. As with employees of age, employers need to enter the date that the minor begins work for pay, the employer must attest to physically examining the documents, sign and date section two, and enter its business name and address.
+If an employer hires a minor (individual under 18 years of age) who does not have a List B document, the employer then enters the minor's name on the top of Section 2, writes the words "Individual under 18" under List B and enters the information from the document presented under List C. However, if the employer participates in E-Verify the minor must present a List B document that contains a photograph.
+As with employees of age, employers need to enter the date that the minor begins work for pay, the employer must attest to physically examining the documents, sign and date Section 2, and enter its business name and address.

 Copies of Documents.
 The employer may, but is not required to, copy the employee's documents.
 If it is the policy of the employer to copy the documents, the policy should be applied uniformly and consistently with all employees.
 Only copying documents of employees of certain nationalities or citizenship may subject an employer to an unfair immigration related employment practice charge.
 The original documents must be returned to the employee.

 Timing.
-Employers must complete section two of the Form I-9 within three business days of the employee's first day of work for pay.
-However, if an employee is hired to work for less than three business days, employers must complete section two on the new hire's first day of employment.
+Employers must complete Section 2 of the Form I-9 within three business days of the employee's first day of work for pay.
+If an employer operates during the weekend, then those days count toward the three day time frame.
+However, if an employee is hired to work for less than three business days, employers must complete Section 2 on the new hire's first day of employment.

 Designated Representative.
 An employer is not required to fill out the Form I-9 itself and instead may designate an individual to complete the form, such as a personnel officer, foreman or agent.
 An employer may also designate a notary public to act on its behalf.
 The designated individual is required to complete all of the necessary paperwork, including signing the form.